nautechsystems/nautilus_trader/docs/user_guide/instruments.md

 self.subscribe_instrument(instrument_id)
 ```

-or for changes to any instrument for an entire venue:
+Or subscribe to all instrument changes for an entire venue:
 ```python
 from nautilus_trader.model.identifiers import Venue